-Lynette has a thriving singing teaching practice in Cambridge including being the singing teacher for the choristers of the Choir of King’s College, Cambridge.
+Lynette has a thriving singing teaching practice in Cambridge including having been the singing teacher for the choristers of the Choir of King’s College, Cambridge (2008-2020)

 Sydney Morning Herald superbly polished vocal sound